WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 of a call which may result in a proposal being unacceptable to the client.
 This requirement facilitates prevention of call failures.

+### ABNF

+TODO - Add ABNF for advertisements and directives

 ## Certificate Enrollment